DataDog/slapr/README.md

         SLACK_CHANNEL_ID: CTMRQMGVB
         SLACK_API_TOKEN: "${{ secrets.SLACK_BOT_USER_OAUTH_ACCESS_TOKEN }}"
         SLAPR_BOT_USER_ID: UTMS06TPX
-        NUMBER_OF_APPROVALS_REQUIRED: 2 # integer minimum=1 default=1.
+        SLAPR_NUMBER_OF_APPROVALS_REQUIRED: 2 # integer minimum=1 default=1.
 The number of approvals that are required for the approval emoji to be added in Slack
 ```